owncloud-archive/documentation/developer_manual/core/unit-testing.rst

 Known issues
 ~~~~~~~~~~~~

-- webdriver for current Firefox is not working correctly, so we need to test on 47.0.2 and to use selenium server 2.53.1 for it
+- the webdriver for the current Firefox is not working correctly, so we need to test on 47.0.2 and to use selenium server 2.53.1 for it
   - download and install version 47.0.2 of firefox from here: https://ftp.mozilla.org/pub/firefox/releases/47.0.2/
   - download version 2.53.2 of selenium webdriver from here: https://selenium-release.storage.googleapis.com/index.html?path=2.53/